Assessing The Damage From A Dog Or Animal Bite

 Our pets are a source of pleasure and companionship for most of us.
 When we are bitten by a dog on another person’s property, those joyful feelings can turn to dread and pain if the injuries are severe enough.

-At Aldridge Law Group, we can help you accurately and fully assess the damage you or a family member has suffered from a dog bite attack, and determine how to recover the funds you need to return to health.
+At Aldridge & Birdwhistell Law Firm, PSC, we can help you accurately and fully assess the damage you or a family member has suffered from a dog bite attack, and determine how to recover the funds you need to return to health.
 Our lead attorney, Jeremy S. Aldridge, has considerable experience litigating and negotiating personal injury claims.
 He will focus on employing strategies that will best protect your interests in the case.
 We represent clients in Hardin County and throughout central Kentucky.